 To help you, here’s an equipment checklist for food businesses.

 Standard equipment food businesses need

 When we talk about ‘standard equipment’ for food businesses, we mean more than just cutlery and aprons.
 You need to take into account everything you need for the prep side of things too.
 It’s all still equipment, even if it doesn’t explicitly make food!

-For example, you could need fans, refrigerated vans and containers, dishwashers and glasswashers, counters, adequate lighting arrangements, mixers, ovens and sinks.
+For example, you could need fans, refrigerated vans and containers, commercial ice machines, dishwashers and glasswashers, counters, adequate lighting arrangements, mixers, ovens and sinks.